4 Heart-Healthy BreakfastsArticle posted in: Diet & Nutrition

 So start with the basics.
 What is a heart-healthy diet?
 The American Heart Association recommends a few nutrition basics to keeping your heart healthy and your diet on track:

 - Eat a variety of fruits and vegetables

 - Consume low-fat dairy

 - Add nuts and legumes

 - Limit saturated fat, trans fat, sugar and red meat

 - Drink alcohol in moderation

 That’s a lot of basics!
 Don’t let it scare you.
 (Nutrisystem can help you figure out the best way to eat better.
-Just give one of our Weight Loss Coaches a call and they’ll be happy to get you set up with a plan!)
+Just connect with one of our Weight Loss Coaches and they’ll be happy to get you set up with a plan!)
 With knowledge, preparation and a few life hacks, you’ll find it easy to include heart-healthy meals into your diet.